joshmcrty/jam-recent-comments/readme.txt

 Stable tag: 1.0
 License: GPLv2

-JAM Recent Comments creates a simple recent comments widget that displays the commenter's gravatar and a comment excerpt.
+A simple recent comments widget that displays the commenter's gravatar and a comment excerpt.

 == Description ==